What to visit Lousã

 Talasnal

-• O Curral (€): small café, perfect for having a drink and buying regional products.
-Plus, the space has an extremely pleasant terrace.
+• O Curral (€): a small café, perfect for having a drink, trying something sweet, or buying regional products.
+The terrace is also extremely pleasant.

 Lousã

-• Taberna Burguesa (€): for those who want to escape the more traditional flavours, here you can find the best hamburgers in Lousã.
-In addition, if you are staying at an accommodation in the centre of Lousã, you can also order directly through the website.
+• a Burguesa (€): for those who want a break from more traditional flavors, this is where you’ll find some of the best burgers in Lousã.
+If you’re staying in the center of Lousã, you can also order directly through their website.

-• Casa Velha (€€): with a varied menu, we tasted the “pataniscas” with bean rice.
-Besides being tasty, the quantity was also generous.
+• Casa Velha (€€): with a varied menu, we tried the pataniscas with bean rice.
+Besides being tasty, the portion was also generous.

 Disclaimer: this post may contain some affiliate links, which means I get a small commission if you buy something through my links.
 This doesn’t represent any additional cost to you and you’ll be supporting my work here on the blog😊